axr167/interview-prep/technical-rounds/ctci/04/readme.md

 ### 4. Check if binary tree is balanced

-Logic: Get height of left, right.
+Method 1: Get height of left, right.
 If it is more than 1, return false else return true.
+This is O(n logn)

     private int getHeight(TreeNode root) {
         if(root == null)